Golden Fried Chicken Loaf

 Mina Bratton was the subject of a feature article in the Sunday, April 12, 1936 St. Louis Globe-Democrat.

 Any ambitious boy can find shelf after shelf of well-thumbed books on how to climb from office boy to head of the firm, or from poverty to riches, but literature is woefully lacking in such advice to their sisters.
 Little girls who want to make good in big business have to formulate their own rules and Miss Bratton has been no exception.
-Without precedents to follow, she stuck out for herself and blazed her trail as she went along.
+Without precedents to follow, she struck out for herself and blazed her trail as she went along.
 And she has been almost as surprised as anyone else as to where it has led her.

 While the 1936 article refers to its protagonist as "Miss Bratton" throughout, Virgil Bratton was still her husband in April of 1942, the two living together at 5942 Enright.
 Virgil Bratton would die of pneumonia in September of 1943.